 At the time of writing my first article, “Armored Trucks in Canada.”
-The post was written with pure observation and with very little research.
-Now, with a request of some readers that maybe I should do a follow up from my first article.
+The post article was written from pure observation and with very little research.
+Now with a request of some readers that I should do a follow up from my first article.
 So, I did a little more beating of the bush, and I couldn’t believe how accurate I was in that first posting.

 In just the Toronto Ontario area there are four well known armored cars, trucks and personnel carrier companies and builders.
 In London, Ontario General Dynamics build troop carriers for Canada’s armed forces and resale to other countries around the world as well.

-Some of these specialized companies rebuild anything with wheels, and armor protects them with heavy plating, reinforced steel in the doors, bulletproof glass.
+Some of these specialized companies rebuild anything with wheels on them and armor protects them.
+Heavy plating, reinforced steel in the doors, bulletproof glass.
 And they do this for several good reasons, Military, civilian use, protecting the rich and famous, and now —protecting our Police forces.
 Apparently, we Canadians have been doing this for many years and are quite respected around the world in the Armored Car Industry.

 The original post was about armored personnel carriers and why do our police force need them in Canada

 We are a reasonably peaceful nation.
-We have our bit of crime, but not compared to other countries.
-I personally think that our law enforcement is a little out of control and have lost their sense of direction (Serve and protect) used to be their motto, I’m not sure now!

-I watched six police cruisers surround this poor guy for a traffic violation.
-I counted at least a dozen police officers and their Police Cruisers at a charity walkathon ─ directing traffic.

-New text | At the time of writing my first article, “Armored Trucks in Canada.”
-The post was written with pure observation and with very little research.
-Now, with a request of some readers that maybe I should do a follow up from my first article.
-So, I did a little more beating of the bush, and I couldn’t believe how accurate I was in that first posting.

-In just the Toronto Ontario area there are four well known armored cars, trucks and personnel carrier companies and builders.
-In London, Ontario General Dynamics build troop carriers for Canada’s armed forces and resale to other countries around the world as well.

-Some of these specialized companies rebuild anything with wheels, and armor protects them with heavy plating, reinforced steel in the doors, bulletproof glass.
-And they do this for several good reasons, Military, civilian use, protecting the rich and famous, and now —protecting our Police forces.
-Apparently, we Canadians have been doing this for many years and are quite respected around the world in the Armored Car Industry.

-The original post was about armored personnel carriers and why do our police force need them in Canada

-We are a reasonably peaceful nation.
-We have our bit of crime, but not compared to other countries.
-I personally think that our law enforcement is a little out of control and have lost their sense of direction (Serve and protect) used to be their motto, I’m not sure now!
+We have our bit of crime, but not compared to many other countries.
+I personally think that our law enforcement is a little out of control.
+They have lost their sense of direction (Serve and protect) used to be their motto, I’m not sure now!

 I watched six police cruisers surround this poor guy for a traffic violation.
 I counted at least a dozen police officers and their Police Cruisers at a charity walkathon ─ directing traffic.